 I recently drove by a billboard sponsored by the College Foundation for North Carolina.
 It featured a bright young boy and the tagline, “College is just around the corner!
 Start your 529 plans today!”

-Here are 10 tips for parents who want their kids to graduate from college debt-free, but didn’t start saving before junior was conceived, check out these 10 tips for lowering the cost of college.
+If you want your kids to graduate from college debt-free, but didn’t start saving before junior was conceived, check out these 10 tips for lowering the cost of college.

 1. Honest Communication